connorkauf/simulicore/cla3p.mod/README.md

 ```cpp
 Y = cla3p::ops::mult(1., cla3p::op_t::T, A, X);
 ```
 Thanks to the **CLA3P Virtuals** symbolic layer, `A.transpose()` is not calculated explicitly.
 Instead a virtually transposed matrix is generated and plugged in the multiplication operator.
-This way the above calculation is virtually the same with no extra memory allocated, or explicit calculations performed. **CLA3P Virtuals** are currently available for dense objects.
+This way the above calculations are virtually the same with no extra memory allocated, or explicit calculations performed. **CLA3P Virtuals** are currently available for dense objects.
 Sparse virtual support will soon be supported.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>